-The increase in cash provided by financing activities for the three-month period ended March 31, 2019 was primarily due to the net proceeds from the public offering of approximately \$55.6 million, partially offset by net proceeds in the prior year of \$19.8 million from the Loan and Security Agreement and \$4.4 million from the sale of Series C Preferred Stock.
+Cash provided by financing activities for the six-month period ended June 30, 2019 was primarily due to the net proceeds from the public offering of our common stock of \$55.6 million.
+In the six-month period ended June 30, 2018, cash provided by financing activities was primarily due to net proceeds from the initial public offering of our common stock of \$90.7 million, net proceeds from the issuance of long-term debt of \$19.8 million and the sale of Series C Preferred Stock of \$4.4 million.